 \section{Experimental Results}

 For each VLM, we report results averaged across all environment configurations.
-We analyze episodic learning behavior using four key metrics: score, critic accuracy, critic confidence, and human alarm rate.
-Together, these metrics characterize both the effectiveness of policy refinement and the reliability of visual feedback within the VRL framework.
+We analyze episodic learning behavior using four key metrics: human-verified episode score $R$, Issue Detection Recall, confidence stability, and human alarm rate.
+Together, these metrics characterize both the effectiveness of policy refinement and the reliability of visual feedback within VersualRL.